OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Veteran.md

 ------

-- **Level and alignment:** A group may all be of the same level and alignment, or these may be determined randomly, per individual.
+- **Level and alignment:** A group may all be of the same level and alignment, or these may be determined randomly per individual.